axelvaldez/radical-companies/_posts/Blog/2022-08-26-removing-a-huge-pain-salaries.markdown

   <h1>Elimninate Salaries</h1>
    <p>People have to pay their bills on a regular basis.
 They have to know how much they are going to take home every time and not have it go up and down.
 People need a predictable and regular income (PRI).</p>
-   <p>Now that we know what contributios people are making, we now need to know what they need on regular bais.
-The difference has to come out of somewhere, there is no magic or hidden trunk full of treasure.
+   <p>Now that we know what contributios people are making, we now need to know what they need to take home on regular bais.
+The difference has to come out of somewhere (<em>i.e.</em>, there is no magic or a trunk full of treasure).
 So we'll go to a proverbial bank and borrow a few months&rsquo; worth of PRI.
-For example, if 10 people said they $10,000 per week, then for a six month PRI fund, we need to borrow 26 weeks times $10,000 or $260,000 for the PRI fund.
+For example, if 10 people said they $10,000 per week, then for a six month PRI fund, we need to borrow 26 weeks times $10,000 or $260,000 for the PRI fund,
     <div style="text-align:center; ">
      <img
       src="/assets/img/pri-fund-260000.svg"